Doggerland

-The archaeological potential of the area was first identified in the early 20th century, and interest intensified in 1931 when a fishing trawler operating east of the Wash dragged up a barbed antler point that was subsequently dated to a time when the area was tundra.
+The archaeological potential of the area was first identified in the early 20th century.
+Interest intensified in 1931 when a fishing trawler operating east of the Wash dragged up a barbed antler point that was subsequently dated to a time when the area was tundra.
 Vessels have since dragged up remains of mammoths, lions and other animals, and a few prehistoric tools and weapons.
+Most archaeological evidence of human habitation dates to the Mesolithic period during the early Holocene.